iPad 7 SIM Card Reader Replacement

 Step 9

-- Gently slide the first opening pick towards the top-left corner of your device to break that stubborn adhesive loose.
+- Gently slide your first opening pick towards the top-left corner to loosen up that adhesive.

-- Leave the pick snugly in the top-left corner to keep that adhesive from playing tricks and sealing back up!
+- Leave it chilling in the top-left corner to keep the adhesive from snapping back together.

 Step 10

-- Warm up your iOpener and give it a cozy two-minute hug on the top edge of your device.
+- Warm up an iOpener and gently place it along the top edge of your device for a couple of minutes to loosen things up.

 Tools Used